Costs & Financial Aid

 Course fees are charged on a per-credit basis and are the same for resident (Washington state) students and nonresident students.
-In addition to course fees, students pay required fees each quarter, including registration and technology fees.
+In addition to course fees, students pay required fees each quarter, including registration, U-PASS and technology fees.
 Costs for textbooks and other course materials are extra.

 ||Certificate & Master's Degree

 *Confirmation deposit is applied to the first quarter's tuition.